 Any system of martial arts contains numerous techniques.
 So many techniques that it would be nearly impossible to remember them while you attempt to encode the movements into muscle memory.
 A form, made up of a set pattern of movements, allows the brain’s natural grouping ability (called ghestalting) to capture and retain the information.
 Therefore, forms act as a mnemonic aid.

 Similarly, forms are records of techniques in application and motion.
-Each portion of a form represents a defensive maneuver against an imaginary opponent.
+Each portion of a kata represents a defensive maneuver against an imaginary opponent.
 These defensive maneuvers are called bunkai.
-In more advanced forms, each movement can be interpreted several ways.
-The diversity of these applications demonstrates the adaptability and finesse of the form.
+In more advanced forms, there are several interpretations of techniques.
+The diversity of these applications demonstrates the adaptability and finesse of the structure.

-Most techniques can be combined in any fashion.
+Techniques can combine in various ways, like piecing together letters to create words.
 However, forms establish a basis for combining techniques into one continuous movement.
 Most people understand that forms represent combat with imaginary opponents.
 What few realize is the combat scenario has been preset to use several martial concepts.
-Key concepts are repeated throughout the form.
+Key concepts repeat throughout the kata.

 Forms can be used to improve one’s cardiovascular system.
-Performing one form will not elevate your heat rate to that required of a full-fledged cardiovascular workout.
-Rather, performing forms in several times with full power and intention can achieve significant results.
+Performing one kata will not elevate your heart rate to that required of a full-fledged cardiovascular workout.
+Instead, executing forms several times with full power and intention can achieve significant results.
 Unlike aerobics or running where the pace is an even rhythm, forms have pace changes.
 The rhythm is dynamic.
-This represents combat more accurately and allows the heart to condition itself for an irregular pace.
+The rhythm represents combat more accurately and allows the heart to condition itself for an irregular pace.

 Most pre-Black Belt forms in Kempo are not very long.
-The importance of proper breath control should not be diminished by this fact.
+This fact should not diminish the importance of proper breath control.
 In the longer, advance forms, breath control is crucial.
-Martial techniques are not limited to the coordination of muscles, bones and tendons.
-They also coordinate with breath, balance and intent.
-Breathing at improper times can limit the effectiveness of certain techniques.
+Martial techniques are not limited to the coordination of muscles, bones, and tendons.
+They also coordinate with breath, balance, and intent.
+Breathing at inopportune times can limit the effectiveness of specific techniques.
 All forms have established breathing patterns that coincide with the physical movements.

 Spontaneity in techniques is directly related to the proficiency you have with the forms.
 When the form is second nature, you can perform any of the bunkai instantly.
-The natural flow you gain from knowing techniques at this level allows you to smoothly combine different sections of various forms effortlessly.
+The natural flow you gain from knowing techniques at this level allows you to combine different sections of various forms effortlessly smoothly.

 Martial art techniques are useless without proper stances.
-In the early forms, there are only five stances to remember: twist, horse, cat, half-moon and crane.
+In the early forms, there are only five stances to remember: twist, horse, cat, half-moon, and crane.
 At every point during the form, you must be in one of the five stances.
 Imagine being able to take a photograph at any point during the form.
-This photograph should depict the student in a proper stance, fully balanced and focused.
+This photograph should depict the student in a proper posture, fully balanced, and focused.
 No other position is acceptable.

-With the number of students a teacher has to keep track of, forms serve as standard to measure student progress.
-Each rank has a required form.
-This form reflects the level of understanding a student has.
-If the student does not comprehend the bunkai or can not perform the necessary movements, then they must continue practicing the form.
-This provides the teacher with a standard to gauge student performance and evaluate student abilities.
+A teacher has to keep track of many students.
+Forms serve as a standard to measure student progress and the level of understanding.
+Each rank has a required kata.
+If the student does not comprehend the bunkai or can not perform the basic movements, then they must continue practicing the form.
+Observing kata performance provides the teacher with a standard to gauge student achievement and evaluate student abilities.